-The winter holidays put extra demands on household plumbing for many home owners.
-Sumptuous holiday meals lead to more grease and food waste stuffed into kitchen drains and disposers.
+The winter holidays put extra demands on household plumbing for many homeowners.
+Sumptuous holiday meals lead to more grease and food waste stuffed into kitchen drains and disposals.
 Holiday guests mean more showers and toilet flushes.
 More hot water usage may tax the capacity of your water heater.

-- Respect the limitations of your kitchen sink drain and disposer.
-Don’t pour fats or cooking oils down the drain or into the disposer, because thick and greasy liquids solidify in your pipes to create clogs.
-Before rinsing pots and pans under the kitchen faucet use a paper towel to wipe congealed grease from them and dispose the dirty towel in the trash.
+- Respect the limitations of your kitchen sink drain and disposal.
+Don’t pour fats or cooking oils down the drain or into the disposal, because thick and greasy liquids solidify in your pipes to create clogs.
+Before rinsing pots and pans under the kitchen faucet use a paper towel to wipe congealed grease from them and dispose of the dirty towel in the trash.

-- Also avoid putting glassware into the same sink bowl that contains your disposer.
-Broken glass is a disposer killer and it’s easy to break glass when a large volume of dirty dishes are piled up in the bowl.
+- Also, avoid putting glassware into the same sink bowl that contains your disposal.
+Broken glass is a disposal killer, and it’s easy to break glass when a large volume of dirty dishes are piled up in the bowl.

-- Turn on the disposer before shoving food debris into it, and run cold water down the drain for -10-15 seconds before and after using the garbage disposer.
+- Turn on the disposal before shoving food debris into it, and run cold water down the drain for -10-15 seconds before and after using the garbage disposal.
 This will help to flush waste down the main line.